-NOTE When the minor child is living with both parents and only one is a qualified noncitizen, the minor child is not potentially eligible for CA. For more information about potential eligibility for NA, see LPR Additional Requirements.

-- U.S. Immigration and Customs Enforcement (ICE) Form I-830 Notice to Executive Office for Immigration Review (EOIR).
-Alien Address containing information that the person was released from ICE custody and paroled pursuant to 8 C.F.R. § 212.5. - U.S. Department of Homeland Security (DHS) Form I- 862 Notice to Appear. - ICE Form I-220A Order of Release on Recognizance. - U.S. Immigration and Naturalization Service (INS) Form I-221S Order to Show Cause and Notice of Hearing. - INS Form I-122 Notice to Applicant For Admission Detained for a Hearing Before an Immigration Judge. - USCIS Form I-589 date stamped by (EOIR) Application for Asylum and Withholding of Removal.
-This person is subject to removal, deportation, or exclusion proceedings. - USCIS Form I-485 date stamped by EOIR Application to Register Permanent Residence or to Adjust Status.
-This person is subject to removal, exclusion, or deportation proceedings. - Form EOIR-26 Notice of Appeal, date stamped by the Office of the Immigration Judge. - USCIS Form I-766 Employment Authorization Document (EAD) with one of the following COA Codes:
+- NOTE When the minor child is living with both parents and only one is a qualified noncitizen, the minor child is not potentially eligible for CA. For more information about potential eligibility for NA, see LPR Additional Requirements. - Form I-830 Notice to Executive Office for Immigration Review (EOIR).
+Alien Address containing information that the person was released from ICE custody and paroled pursuant to 8 C.F.R. § 212.5. - Form I- 862 Notice to Appear. - Form I-220A Order of Release on Recognizance. - Form I-221S Order to Show Cause and Notice of Hearing. - Form I-122 Notice to Applicant For Admission Detained for a Hearing Before an Immigration Judge. - Form I-589 date stamped by (EOIR) Application for Asylum and Withholding of Removal.
+This person is subject to removal, deportation, or exclusion proceedings. - Form I-485 date stamped by EOIR Application to Register Permanent Residence or to Adjust Status.
+This person is subject to removal, exclusion, or deportation proceedings. - Form EOIR-26 Notice of Appeal, date stamped by the Office of the Immigration Judge. - Form I-766 Employment Authorization Document (EAD) with one of the following COA Codes:

-C08

-C11
+C08 C11

-• USCIS Form I-688B - EAD with the provision of law 274a.12(c)(10) - Application for suspension of deportation/cancellation of removal submitted.
+- Form I-688B EAD with the provision of law 274a.12(c)(10) Application for suspension of deportation/cancellation of removal submitted. - Form I-688B EAD with the provision of law 274a.12(c)(8) This is an older version of the EAD. - Other applications for relief that have been date stamped by EOIR.

-- USCIS Form I-688B EAD with the provision of law 274a.12(c)(8) This is an older version of the EAD. - Other applications for relief that have been date stamped by EOIR. - Other documentation pertaining to a noncitizen's removal, exclusion, or deportation proceedings - Example: a notice of a hearing date before an Immigration Judge - DHS receipt for filing Form I-589 Application for Asylum and Withholding of Removal - USCIS Form I-797C Notice of Action confirming receipt of the person's Form I-589 - Application for Asylum and Withholding of Removal
+- Other documentation pertaining to a noncitizen's removal, exclusion, or deportation proceedings Example: a notice of a hearing date before an Immigration Judge - DHS receipt for filing Form I-589 Application for Asylum and Withholding of Removal - Form I-797C Notice of Action confirming receipt of the person's Form I-589 -Application for Asylum and Withholding of Removal